• Skip to primary navigation

 Art shop in Paducah.

-Kijsa is a classically trained artist with her BFA in Painting from Baylor University and graduate work in historical techniques through Art History at Vanderbilt University.
-But don't let her credentials intimidate you - she's down to earth and just wants to help you be creative.
+Kijsa is a classically trained artist with a BFA in Painting from Baylor University and graduate work in historical techniques through Art History at Vanderbilt University.
+But don’t let her credentials intimidate you – she’s down to earth and just wants to help you be creative.

 Art supplies for sale.